Curvature-Free Margulis Lemma for Gromov-Hyperbolic Spaces: Introduction

-In the present article Section 2 contains the basic notations.
+We now describe the plan of this article.
+Section 2 contains the basic notations.
 Section 3 contains the definition of the various entropies and several versions of the doubling property which are compared according to their generality.
-Section 4 is devoted to the study of the so-called \textsl{Margulis domains}; for an isometry of a $\delta$-hyperbolic space, it is the subset of points at which the displacement of the isometry is controlled.
-Section 5 begins with one of the main tools running all over the paper: a doubling property for any $\delta$-hyperbolic space which admits a co-compact action of a group of isometries, see Subsection \ref{doublehyp}.
-In Section 6 we describe the techniques used to produce discrete free groups and free semi-groups of isometries of a $\delta$-hyperbolic space.
-In Section 7 we develop the idea which we call \textsl{transplantation of Margulis properties}. \textsl{Grosso modo}, the underlying philosophy is that if a discrete group acts properly by isometries on a Gromov-hyperbolic space then it inherits, from this action, algebraic properties which in turn translates into Margulis type properties when it acts on another metric measured space whose entropy is bounded.
+Section 4 is devoted to describing the techniques used to produce discrete free groups and free semi-groups of isometries of a $ \delta $-hyperbolic space, in particular an adapted version of the Ping-Pong method and the precise study of two kinds of Margulis constants which (when bounded from below by $16\delta$) guarantee the existence of free subgroups or free semigroups generated by elements with bounded displacements.
+Section 5 begins with one of the main tools running all over the paper: a Bishop-Gromov and doubling property for any $ \delta $-hyperbolic space which admits a co-compact action of a group of isometries, see Subsection \ref{doublehyp}.
+This tool allows to prove lower bounds of the exponential growth of spaces and groups and several Margulis properties, which yield a lower bound of the asymptotic displacements of all the torsion-free elements of the group.
+In Section 6 we develop the idea which we call \textsl{transplantation of Margulis properties}. \textsl{Grosso modo}, the underlying philosophy is that, if a discrete group acts properly by isometries on a Gromov-hyperbolic space, then it inherits, from this action, algebraic properties which in turn translate into Margulis type properties when it acts on another metric measured space whose entropy is bounded.
 This is the section in which the interplay between algebraic and topological properties is the most enlightening.
-Finally, in Section 8, we recall the basic facts about Gromov-hyperbolic spaces.
+Section 7 is devoted to applications.
+We first show in Theorem \ref{theo} that closed manifolds which are essential and whose fundamental groups are hyperbolic (see the precise statement) have a minimal entropy, for a given volume, bounded away from zero by an explicit constant.
+We extend this result to polyhedrons in Subsection \ref{subsect:poly}.
+The end of this section concerns Einstein metrics on manifolds for which we prove compactness and finiteness results in our context.
+Finally, in Section 8, we recall the basic facts about Gromov-hyperbolic spaces and their isometries.